CalebEverett/arloader/README.md

 Command line application and library for uploading files to [Arweave](https://www.arweave.org/).
 Arweave enables you to store documents and applications forever.

+This library does not take advantage of the bundles API that aggregates smaller files into a single transaction.
+Keep in mind that the Arweave network has a limit of 1,000 transactions per block every two minutes, so if you are going to upload thousands of files, check the network for pending transactions and upload in batches of less than 1,000.
+.

 ## Usage

 1. Get an Arweave wallet json file and purchase AR tokens.